oozanguner/NLP_Tensorflow/README.md

-Personel Notes and Codes from Natural Language Processing in Tensorflow-Coursera
+Personal Notes and Exercises from Natural Language Processing in Tensorflow-Coursera.